jwplayer/ott-web-app/docs/features/user-watchlists.md

 ```

 ### Max 48 items

+Cleeng customer externalData attribute has maxsize of 5000 symbols.

 The length of one stringified object of Continue Watching equals to 52 symbols, one Favorites object equals to 22 symbols.
 Taking into account only Continue Watching objects, we get 5000 / 52 = ~96, so 48 for Favorites and 48 for Continue Watching.
 We also leave some extra space for possible further updates.